The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 3. A Queenless Hive

 The larvae that you choose will need some TLC to get them to their royalty status.
-This can only be delivered by a healthy number of nurse bees.
+A healthy number of nurse bees will do the delivery.
 It is, therefore, necessary to set up a queenless hive, comprised mostly of nurse bees, the day before you plan to introduce the cell-holding frame.

 As you set up this hive, remember to provide food for the bees.
 Without foragers, this breeder colony won’t be able to gather food supplies at first, yet they need the food to care for the Royals in their infancy.